-Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically
+Welcome to Quickpickdeal.
+In this session, we will understand the different types of joins available in SQL Server specifically.

 • Cross join